gisma/uavRmp/README.md

 ## News

 **NOTE:** The Litchi export for DJI Consumer drones is significantly improved now.
+For details have a look at the vignette.

 **NOTE:** Starting with Version 0.6.3 the `raster` package is removed and you need to provide the `terra` package `SpatRaster` format only.